brucemack/kc1fsz-rc1/README.md

 Other things to know:

-* The audio input/output range is around 1.5Vpp into 600 ohms.
+* The audio input/output range is around 1.25Vpp into 600 ohms.
 * Hardware gain adjustments (pots) are used to calibrate dynamic range during initial installation.
-* The audio path is about 10 kHz wide, which should be plenty for an FM analog repeater system.
 * The controller runs on +12VDC power input.
 * A DB25 connection is used for radio interfaces.
 * Over-voltage protection is provided on the audio and logic inputs.
 * Over-voltage, reverse-polarity, and transient spike protection is provided on the power input.
-* During testing of the prototype board it was determined that the controller consumes ~105mA when idling and ~135mA when repeating.
-These are fairly low current consumptions that indicate the the controller may be relevant in solar/battery installations.

 Hardware specs: